Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Methodology

+where $\lambda > 0$ controls the width of the interval.
+The condition $0 \in I_k^\Delta$ indicates that the update direction fluctuates around zero rather than settling on a clear positive or negative trend.

+To distinguish meaningful fluctuation from negligible optimizer noise, the standard deviation is further normalized by a regularized local update scale:

+where $\epsilon > 0$ is a small constant that keeps the denominator well-defined when the mean update is close to zero.
+An edge is then flagged as unstable if

-where $\lambda_{\text{edge}} > 0$ is a scaling factor.
-The first condition enforces that the mean update lies within half a standard deviation of zero; the second requires that the variance be sufficiently large relative to the mean magnitude.
+where $\theta_{\mathrm{var}} > 0$ is a threshold on the normalized fluctuation magnitude.
+The first condition identifies edges whose update direction remains unresolved, while the second requires that this fluctuation be sufficiently large relative to the local update scale.

-When \eqref{eq:edge-instability} holds, the SPM inserts a new relay node $h_{\text{new}}$ and adds a parallel two-step pathway $i \to h_{\text{new}} \to j$ alongside the original edge.
-The new weights are initialized with small magnitude $\lvert w_{\text{init}} \rvert \ll 1$ so that the added path does not disrupt behavior at insertion time.
-The original edge $i \to j$ is retained, allowing both direct and relay-mediated signal propagation.
-In this way, SMGrNN locally increases representational capacity where the gradient statistics indicate persistent uncertainty.
-As illustrated in Fig.~\ref{fig:relay_insertion}, the relay node is introduced on a fluctuating edge in a minimal one-input/one-output example, but the same operation can be applied to any edge in $G_t$ that satisfies Eq.~(\ref{eq:edge-instability}).
+When Eq.~(\ref{eq:unstable_edge}) holds, the SPM inserts a new relay node $h_{\mathrm{new}}$ and adds a parallel two-step pathway $i \rightarrow h_{\mathrm{new}} \rightarrow j$ alongside the original edge.
+The new weights are initialized with small magnitude $|w_{\mathrm{init}}| \ll 1$ so that the added path does not disrupt behavior at insertion time.
+The original edge $i \rightarrow j$ is retained, allowing both direct and relay-mediated signal propagation.
+In this way, SMGrNN locally increases representational capacity where the update statistics indicate persistent structural uncertainty.
+As illustrated in Fig.~\ref{fig:relay_insertion}, the relay node is introduced on a fluctuating edge in a minimal one-input/one-output example, but the same operation can be applied to any edge in $G_t$ that satisfies Eq.~(\ref{eq:unstable_edge}).

+The relay insertion operator is chosen as a simple and conservative local capacity-increase mechanism.
+Because the instability signal is detected on a specific edge, the structural edit is also applied locally around that same edge by adding a parallel two-step pathway \(i \rightarrow h_{\mathrm{new}} \rightarrow j\) while retaining the original edge \(i \rightarrow j\).
+This design has two practical motivations.
+First, it is a minimal local edit aligned with the edge-local trigger itself, rather than a more global rewiring operation.
+Second, by preserving the original edge and initializing the new pathway with small weights, the model can increase representational capacity without abruptly disrupting the existing signal path at insertion time.